marcogrima93/LimitbreakIT-Blog/Posts/vibe-coding-ai-development-2025.md

 ---
-title: Vibe Coding Revolution: How AI is Transforming Software Development in 2025
+title: Vibe Coding Revolution - How AI is Transforming Software Development in 2025
 slug: vibe-coding-ai-development-2025
 excerpt: Discover how vibe coding is revolutionizing software development, enabling creators to build applications through natural language prompts and AI assistance.
 Learn the benefits, challenges, and best practices for this game-changing approach.
 author: Marco Grima